This article may contain compensated links. Please read disclaimer for more info.

 When Leonardo da Vinci died in 1519, King François I purchased the Mona Lisa.
 The French king displayed the painting in his Château de Fontainebleau, where it remained for a century.

 When Napoleon I chose the Mona Lisa to hang on his bedroom wall in the Tuileries Palace, people started to notice the painting.
 After Napoleon I was sent into exile, the Mona Lisa moved to the walls of the Louvre to be exhibited just like another Renaissance portrait.
 It is on permanent display at the Louvre in Paris since 1797.

-In the art world, the Mona Lisa had always been an acknowledged masterpiece.
-But seriously, why is the Mona Lisa so famous?
+The Mona Lisa had always been an acknowledged masterpiece in the art world.
+But seriously, why is the Mona Lisa so popular?
 Is it really all about her mysterious smile?

-Why is the Mona Lisa is So Famous?
+Why is the Mona Lisa is So Popular?

 The truth is that it wasn’t until the Mona Lisa was stolen in 1911 that the painting would capture the attention of the general public.